abinit/abinit/doc/tutorial/spin.md

 -0.11629  -0.11629  -0.11629  -0.11629  -0.09221  -0.09221 -0.09120  -0.09120  -0.09120  -0.09120
 ```

-The levels are not perfectly degenerate, due to the finite size of the simulation box.
+The levels are not perfectly degenerate, due to the finite size of the simulation box,
+and in particular the cubic shape, which gives a small crystal field splitting of the d orbitals
+between $e_g$ and $t_{2g}$ states.
 We can nevetheless compute the splitting of the levels, and we obtain, for e.g. the p-channel: 1.67294-1.35468=0.31826 Ha

 If we now consider the